Today's Blog Topic: "THE BENEFITS OF BEING RIGHTEOUS"

 This morning I read Proverbs 11 through 14.
 I was astonished by the number of times I saw (righteous or righteousness) in those four chapters.
 I began to place a check mark every time the word righteous or righteousness showed up.
-Then I went back and use the alphabet to underscore the benefits, the positive outcomes for living righteous.
+Then I went back and use the alphabet to underscore the benefits, the positive outcomes for living righteously.
 Before I go, I perhaps I need to define righteous.

 RIGHTEOUS: conforming to a moral law, being outraged with injustice.

 That sounds good, but I needed to find or search out the biblical definition of righteous or righteousness: here is what I found:

 We know that God is righteous but what does this word mean?
 It certainly means that there is a right-ness in God.
 All that He is and all that he does is right and unlike humans, He is righteous in all He says as that is one of His attributes.
 The Old Testament says that God is righteous.
 In Psalm 7:11a we read "God is a righteous judge."
 The word righteous in the Hebrew is "tsaddiy" which means just, lawful, and correct.
 The word righteous in the New Testament comes from the Greek word "dikaios" which means observing divine laws or upright, faultless, innocent, and guiltless.

 These are all descriptive of God Himself and no human has any of these attributes inherent in themselves even though we can do things that are upright and observe the divine laws like the Ten Commandments while not being able to obey them all, but how can fallen creatures like us be righteous?